SexTech New York Hackathon

 I can't code - can I still attend?
 SURE!
 In fact, a well-rounded team of different skill sets might just give you the advantage!

 How big are the teams?
 We find that a team of three to five works best.
 It’s large enough to have diverse skills, yet small enough to get to know your team members well in a short space of time.

 What if I sign-up alone or don't have a group?
 Don’t worry if you don’t know anyone attending.
 Groups will be formed on the day, there will be lots of time to mingle and get to know other attendees.

 Will there be food?
-No:( Unfortunately, by current status, we won't provide dinner/snacks.
+No:( Unfortunately, we won't provide dinner/snacks.
 Bring a bit of food with you!
-But we are in negotiations with potential sponsors, for their money we plan to provide lunch/snacks and drinks.
+We will provide drinks only.